-Associate Director of OAR; Assistant Dean for First Generation /Low Income Student (FGLI) Support and Programming
+Associate Director of OAR; Assistant Dean for First Generation /Low Income Student (FLI) Support and Programming

 "I don't know where I belong," I lamented to my then fiancé as I looked at the impenetrable graduation processional through the university.
 I did not live on campus, go to school full-time, or graduate in four years with a coveted career.
 Those were luxuries I could not afford and most of my time at college was spent surviving not thriving.
 I was invisible to most and I hid from many.